OpenInternet/System_Administrator_Guide_Text/en/best_practices/conducting_a_risk_assessment/index.md

 #### Step 4 - Empowering Individuals ####

 Be sure to share the above risk assessment framework (Steps 1- 4) with staff as part of their IT on-boarding process or during tech awareness workshops.
-Each individual armed with this framework will be empowered to assess threats, identify adversaries & individual capacities and create individual security (action) plans based on their unique scenario.
+Each individual armed with this framework will be empowered to assess threats, identify adversaries and individual capacities and create individual security (action) plans based on their unique scenario.

 ###Training Curriculum###
 Refer to the suggested modules below for training on concepts outlined in this chapter